funkhou9/650K_Chip/README.md

 Phasing of 650K genotypes and LD calculations.

 [**imputation**](./imputation/imputation.md)
-Testing imputation accuracy in going from Illumina 60K Beadchip SNPs to Affymetrix PigHD SNPs.
+Testing imputation accuracy in going from GGP-HD SNPs to Affymetrix PigHD SNPs.